tldr-pages/tldr/pages/common/flyctl.md

 `flyctl auth login`

-- Launch from your own Dockerfile (Default path is current working directory):
+- Launch an application from a specific Dockerfile (the default path is the current working directory):

 `flyctl launch --dockerfile {{path/to/Dockerfile}}`